Etobicoke Board of Education: History

 The Etobicoke Board of Education was formed in 1949.
 Around that period the district had over 50,000 students.
 The board expanded through the mergers of three small lakeside municipalities — the Village of Long Branch, the Town of New Toronto, and the Town of Mimico — to form the borough of Etobicoke in 1967.

-In its lifetime the district had offered continuing education programs.
+In its lifetime the district has offered continuing education programs.
+Furthermore, it had 52 elementary schools, nine of which included the French Immersion Program.
 After an increasing in advertising of the programs, by January 1988 the district's programs had an increase of students.

 In January 1985 65 secretaries in elementary schools of the district went on strike.
 At the time the Etobicoke secretaries earned $11.07 hourly or $387.52 weekly, while Toronto Board of Education secretaries earned $11.96 hourly or $418.49 weekly.

 In April 1990 the district increased its tax rate by 9.9 percent, meaning each Etobicoke homeowner would be paying $130 more in school taxes.
 At the time, the district had a $202.3 million operating budget.

 In 1991 the district was attempting to have its early French immersion program closed effective 1992.